-By teaching Ojibwe, you and your students are contributing to the vital work of keeping Ojibwe a spoken, living language, and advancing our language and culture forward for future generations.
+By teaching Ojibwe, you are contributing to the vital work of keeping Ojibwe a spoken, living language, and advancing our language and culture for future generations.
 We are excited that you are part of this historically significant effort.

 Using this guide